Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Dissension Breeds Captivity

 In his memory existed the lesson learned from the wicked King Noah who caused the people to reject the Christian religion and kill the prophet who confronted him.
-Out of that tragedy, the Church of Christ formed under the direction of Alma the Elder constituting a separation of church and state for the first time among the Nephites.
+Out of that tragedy, the Church of Christ formed under the direction of Alma constituting a separation of church and state for the first time among the Nephites.
 Under the leadership of its High Priest, the Church of Jesus Christ thrived.
 A monarchy could destroy the church’s autonomy—possibly.

 Let Freedom Ring